Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/extra_10_Support.md

-# How to get support and documentation
+# LUMI Support and Documentation

 A video recording will follow.